RajGhugare19/MyAntiChess/README.md

 # MAC - My Anti Chess

-A fast [anti-chess](https://lichess.org/team/antichess) simulator for Reinforcement learning in C.
+An [anti-chess](https://lichess.org/team/antichess) simulator for Reinforcement learning in C.

 ## Table of Contents
   - [Table of Contents](#table-of-contents)